fringe-finance/primary-smart-contracts/README.md

 ```
 {
+    "liquidationBot": {
+        "uniswapV2Factory": "" // Address of Uniswap V2 Factory contract
+    },
     "priceOracle": { // Configure oracle prices
         "priceProcessingOracle": {
-            "volatilityCapFixedPercent": "",// Defines the maximum threshold of price
+            "volatilityCapUpPercent": "",   // Defines the up maximum threshold of price
                                             movement since the previously-stored
                                             mostRecentGovernedPrice, above which the
                                             price is capped.

-            "minSampleInterval": "",        // The period time that represent the minimum
+            "volatilityCapDownPercent": "",   // Defines the down maximum threshold of price
-                                               age of mostRecentAccumLog before another
-                                               entry is created in the longTWAPaccumLogs.

-            "logMaturingAge": "",           // TWAP calculations can only be calculated if
-                                               the oldest longTWAPaccumLogs entry is older
-                                               than logMaturingAge.

-            "longTWAPperiod": "",           // The period time for the long TWAP we
-                                               produce from the series of logged reported
-                                               prices.

-            "twapEnabledForAsset": [[]]     // Employ TWAP price processing or non-TWAP
+                                               movement since the previously-stored
+                                               mostRecentGovernedPrice, above which the
-                                               price processing.
+                                               price is capped.
         },
         "Pyth": {
             "pythOracle": "",    // PythOracle Address.